Maritime Transport Act 1994

 You could also call this:

-"Breaking the rule about giving a blood sample when asked"
+"Breaking the law by not letting someone take a blood test when asked"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.